rayaman/multi/README.md

 My multitasking library for lua</br>
 To install copy the multi folder into your enviroment and you are good to go</br>

-It is a pure lua binding if you ingore the intergrations (Stable!)</br>
+It is a pure lua binding if you ingore the intergrations</br>

 If you find any bugs or have any issues please let me know :)